22 Amazing Reasons to Become a Cardiovascular Technologist

 #3 You Love Grey’s Anatomy and ER

-#4 Problem Solving Is No Problem
+#4 Problem Solving?
+No Problem!

 #6 It Doesn’t Have to Be a Juggling Act

-#8 Job Opportunities Are Plentiful
+#8 Cardiovascular Careers Are Plentiful

-#9 Let’s Talk Money
+#9 Let’s Talk Cardiovascular Technologist Salaries

 #10 Location, Location, Location

-This way, you get to spend time with loved ones or engage in your favorite hobby.
+Working at a physician’s office or lab typically provides a more consistent schedule and usually revolves around a 9-5 workday.
+This way, you’ll get to spend time with loved ones or engage in your favorite hobby.
 You really can have the best of both worlds.

 #12 Find the Best Place to Work

-It’s close to New York City, is home to beautiful landscapes like the ocean and the mountains, and the mean annual salary for a cardiovascular tech is $74,610 (well above the national average).
+Some of us have the itch to travel and/or explore before settling down.
+Have you ever thought about cardiovascular tech jobs in New Jersey?
+It’s close to New York City, is home to beautiful landscapes like the ocean and the mountains, and the mean annual salary for a cardiovascular tech is a whopping $75,130 (well above the national average).

 #13 You Appreciate a Hands-On Approach

-#14 Your Input Matters
+#14 Your Input Is Valuable

-#16 Change Women’s Lives
+#16 Change the Lives of Women

 #17 Spread the Word About Heart Disease

-#18 Stay Ahead of What’s Trending
+#18 Stay Ahead of the Trends

 #19 You Can Impress Your Friends

-The hospital can be a scary place for people of any age.
+The hospital is a scary place for most people.
 When you approach your patient with big, strange machines, it’s easy for them to feel even more intimidated.Therefore, it’s your job to put them at ease.

-This career is perfect if you’re the kind of person who likes sharing stories or telling jokes to make people feel more relaxed in serious situations.
+This career is perfect if you’re great at sharing stories or telling jokes to put people at ease – even in serious situations.

-This is another reason you will be excited to go to work in the morning and come home with a great attitude home.
+Most job studies show that when people are helping others, they have the highest percentage of job satisfaction.
+This is yet another reason you’ll be excited to go to work in the morning and come home with a great attitude.
 When we do good, we feel good.

-You’ll get the best training so you can quickly enter the allied health field.
+Living in the New Jersey area?
+Check out our cardiovascular technologist training program.
+You’ll get the best hands-on training so you can quickly and confidently enter the allied health field.